Baneheia murders: Reopening of the case against Kristiansen

 In the spring of 2010, DNA samples which Bente Mevåg claimed were not in the possession of the Rettsmedisinsk Institutt, were located in a freezer at that institution.
 One hundred ninety-nine samples were found.
 The samples were tested and the analysis gave no indication that the victims had been killed by two persons.

 In February 2021, after Kristiansen had previously unsuccessfully applied for a reopening six times (including two appeals), Gjenopptakelseskommisjonen voted in favour of reopening his case.
 The decision was split 3–2 with the chairperson of the commission, Siv Hallgren dissenting.

 In February 2021, the case was transferred to the jurisdiction of Oslo's Office of the Public Prosecutor; the office sent the case to Oslo Police District, for investigation.

 Kristiansen's attorney subsequently requested for his client to be released from prison after learning about the decision from the Criminal Cases Review Commission.
 Kristiansen had until then refused to apply for parole as he considered this to be a recognition of his sentence.
 Both the prison authority and the court of appeals denied his request, the latter in a split 2-1 decision.
-Kristiansen's attorneys again appealed the decision to the Supreme Court.
+Kristiansen's attorneys again appealed the decision to the Supreme Court of Norway.
 A month later, before the Supreme Court could hear the case, the state prosecutor responsible for the case decided to drop his objections to Kristiansen's release.
 The next day, on 1 June, the Supreme Court unanimously decided to release Kristiansen from prison.
 He left the prison around 23:00 later that same evening.